WSMorrison/SKRT_Modl_Klub/README.md

 SHOW THE PAGE ON VARIOUS DEVICES.
 TALK ABOUT SHARING THE PAGE WITH SOME MODEL BUILDING FRIENDS FOR INPUT.
 ANY BUGS I HAD TO FIX
+Responsiveness was bad at first.
+Had to reorganize DIVs and change styling to use predominantly min-width rules.

 ###Validator Testing